Peripli/service-manager/docs/usage/walkthrough.md

 p.rabbitmq   http://10.144.0.146:8080
 redis-odb    http://10.144.0.147:12345
 ```
-Note: Service brokers provided by the service manager have a well known pattern which is `sm-proxy-<guid>`
+Note: Service brokers provided by the service manager have a well known pattern which is `sm-<broker-name>`

 ### Kubernetes
 ```console